noahmodina/NM_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-  After these three weeks, the robot turned out exactly how I planned it from the beginning.
+  After these three weeks, I am very satisfied with how the robot turned out.

   Since the last milestone, I 3D modeled and printed the claw and shell of my robot, and attached it using tape.
 I used specific measurements to appropiately organize each part, and luckily, my first print allowed each part to fit seamlessly.
 Using SG90 servos, I embedded more code for the claw function, and together, the robot was able to grab the ball.
 For the final part, I inserted a flashlight; now it was able to work in the dark.